Daughters of Bilitis: Background

-After World War II, anti-communist sentiments quickly became associated with the personal secrets of people who worked for the US government.
-Congress began to require the registration of members of "subversive groups."
-In 1950, the State Department declared homosexuals to be security risks (because of vulnerability to blackmail), and what followed was a succession of more repressive acts that included the dismissal of federal, state and local government employees suspected of being homosexual; politically motivated police raids on gay bars all over the US and Canada; even the enactment of laws prohibiting cross-dressing for men and women.
-More specifically regarding San Francisco's history where the Daughters of Bilitis were founded, there were police raids specifically on lesbian bars like Adler and Tommy's place, both occurring on September 8, 1954.
+After World War II, the rise of the Soviet Union and start of the Cold War resulted in increasing concerns in the United States about potential communists in the US government, and vulnerability of civil and political workers to threats from communists due to their personal lives.
+The U.S. Congress began to require the registration of members of "subversive groups".

+In 1950, the U.S. State Department declared homosexuals to be security risks (because of perceived vulnerability to blackmail, as the practice was illegal).
+A succession of increasingly repressive acts followed, which included the dismissal of federal, state and local government employees suspected of being homosexual; politically motivated police raids on gay bars all over the US and Canada; and the enactment of laws prohibiting cross-dressing for men and women.
+More specifically in San Francisco, where the Daughters of Bilitis was later founded, police on September 8, 1954, raided lesbian bars such as Adler and Tommy's Place.

 History

-In 1955, Del Martin and Phyllis Lyon had been together as lovers for three years when they complained to a gay male couple that they did not know any other lesbians.
-The gay couple introduced Martin and Lyon to another lesbian couple, one of whom, a Filipina woman, named Rosalie "Rose" Bamberger, suggested they create a social club.
+In 1955, Del Martin and Phyllis Lyon had been lovers for three years when they complained to a gay male couple that they did not know any other lesbians.
+The gay couple introduced Martin and Lyon to another lesbian couple, one of whom, a Filipina woman named Rosalie "Rose" Bamberger, suggested they create a social club.
 The original founding couples met on September 21, 1955.
-Attendees included: Rose Bamberger and Rosemary Sliepen, Del Martin and Phyllis Lyon, Marcia Foster and her partner June, as well as Noni Frey and her partner Mary.
+Attendees included: Rose Bamberger and Rosemary Sliepen, Del Martin and Phyllis Lyon, Marcia Foster and her partner June, and Noni Frey and her partner Mary.
 Rose and Rosemary, who were both working class and employed at brush-manufacturing factories, hosted the meeting in their home.
-One of the priorities of the founding members was to have a place to dance, as dancing with the same sex in a public place was illegal.
+The founding members wanted to have a place to dance, as dancing with the same sex in a public place was illegal.

 Martin and Lyon recalled later, "Women needed privacy...not only from the watchful eye of the police, but from gaping tourists in the bars and from inquisitive parents and families."
-Although unsure of how exactly to proceed with the group, they began to meet regularly, realized they should be organized, and quickly elected Martin as president.
-From the start they had a clear focus to educate other women about lesbians, and reduce their self-loathing brought on by the socially repressive times.
+Although unsure of exactly how to proceed with the group, the women began to meet regularly, realized they should be organized, and quickly elected Martin as president.
+From the start they also focused on educating other women about lesbians to reduce self-loathing resulting from the socially repressive times.